jondubois/nombo/README.md

 ======

 nCombo is an Open Source Node.js framework that allows you to easily build powerful, data-driven Rich Internet Applications (RIAs). nCombo is distributed under the MIT license.
 Please see license_mit.txt for details.
-Please visit http://ncombo.com for more information.
+Visit http://ncombo.com for more information.

 To install, run:
 npm install -g ncombo

 nCombo offers several ground-breaking features:

-- It's fast
+- It's efficient with server resources
 - It dramatically reduces development time
 - It lets you program in a single language (JavaScript)
 - Full duplex client-server communication (thanks to socket.io)